 2. Pudding Painting

 Painting parties have never been so much fun or quite so delicious!
 All you need is a shower curtain liner and food coloring, and then use dyed pudding as the medium for your young artist.
-Add an extra shower curtain for floor protection, some choice kitchen utensils for “brushes,” and you’re set.
+Add a drop sheet for floor protection, some choice kitchen utensils for “brushes,” and you’re set.
 Clean up is easy with a garden hose.

 3. Cotton Round Splatter Painting